gigacide/custom-dob/README.md

 We hope other enthusiasts will also start to develop and share collectors and blocks for Tripetto.
 We have a [repository](https://github.com/tripetto/community) where we collect a list of community driven blocks and collectors.
 Did you build something?
 Submit a [PR](https://github.com/tripetto/community/pulls) and add yours to the list.
 We appreciate it!

 # About us
-If you want to learn more about Tripetto or contribute in any way to our ambitions, visit us at [Tripetto.com](https://tripetto.com/).
+If you want to learn more about Tripetto or contribute in any way, visit us at [Tripetto.com](https://tripetto.com/).